-During the American Revolution, it's likely (although I'm not 100% sure) based on my studies, everyone (Americans included) spoke with an English accent, and it probably didn't even sound like today's English accent.
-However, from an entertainment stand point, in my view, I enjoy the fact that in "The Patriot" the American characters speak in an American accent, and the English characters speak in an English accent.
-Reasons being is because
+During the rebellion of the American colonies, it's likely (although I'm not 100% sure) based on my studies, everyone (Americans included) spoke with an English accent, and it probably didn't even sound like today's English accent.
+Be that as it may, from an entertainment stand point, in my view, I enjoy the fact that in "The Patriot" the American characters speak in an American accent, and the English characters speak in an English accent.
+Reasons being is because -

 First - Being an American myself, it makes me able to relate to the American characters more when I hear their American accent.

 Second - Because of the difference in the accents between the American characters and the English characters, it creates a more of a culture clash, and adds to the tension and makes it all the more entertaining.
 All wars have a "Us against them" attitude, and if the accents were exactly the same in "The Patriot", I question if that tension and crystal clear distinction between the two would have been there.
 It just makes the film more entertaining by having the accents be different.
-Even in movies about the American Civil War, the accents are different.
+Even in movies about the United States Civil War, the accents are different.

 I think history buffs will enjoy this film, as well as anyone looking for a good movie to watch on the 4th of July.
 I think some of the more hardcore history buffs who have a demand for historical accuracy might be bothered by the fact that this film not only aims to educate, but entertain as well, even if that means not making everything historically accurate, but I think if you can ignore and/or forgive the film for some of it's very minor historical inaccuracies, you'll find yourself really enjoying this movie.
 People who don't like history should avoid the film.
 I also think some people from England may not care for the film since it vilifies the English.